Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Classical Data Traffic Modeling

-Empirical data indicates a profound underutilization of existing fiber infrastructure \cite{winzer2018fiber}.
+Empirical data indicate a profound underutilization of existing fiber infrastructure \cite{winzer2018fiber}.
 A substantial portion of the underground fiber plant remains unlit (inactive), serving as a strategic reserve to accommodate long-term, exponential demand growth without incurring additional civil engineering costs.
-This could be used to perform \gls{qkd} until classical data demands require the use of these fibers.
+These unused fibers could be used for \gls{qkd} until classical data demands require their use.

 Even within active (lit) fibers, the average traffic load remains well below the theoretical maximum capacity.
 This "headroom" is a deliberate design choice necessitated by the bursty nature of traffic.
 Operators maintain a buffer to handle sudden traffic spikes that would otherwise cause service crashes.
 Consequently, rather than being fully saturated, the available \gls{wdm} channels within a typical optical fiber operate with a significant margin of idle capacity.
 This systemic underutilization presents both a challenge for cost-efficiency and an opportunity for dynamic resource allocation.